wangzhenj321/GitHub-Manual/blog/markdown.md

 Extended syntax isn’t available in all Markdown applications.
 You’ll need to check whether or not the **lightweight markup language** your application is using supports extended syntax.
 If it doesn’t, it may still be possible to enable extensions in your **Markdown processor**.

+> Many of the most popular Markdown applications use one of the following lightweight markup languages:
+>
+> - CommonMark
+> - GitHub Flavored Markdown (GFM)
+> - Markdown Extra
+> - MultiMarkdown

 - **Tables**

     To add a table, use three or more hyphens (`---`) to create each column’s header, and use pipes (`|`) to separate each column.
 You can optionally add pipes on either end of the table.